Homeowners insurance in Cyprus in 2023. Best homeowners insurance in Cyprus.

 Depending on the cause, the repair costs may be on you without this insurance.

-Homeowners' insurance typically doesn’t cover sewage backup, but a specialized flood policy may cover it.
+Homeowners insurance typically doesn’t cover sewage backup, but a specialised flood policy may cover it.

 Wear and tear damage is often in the same category as negligence.
 Most homeowners insurance doesn’t cover damages arising from neglect.

-For example, your homeowner's insurance likely won’t cover costs to replace your plumbing system if the damage results from everyday wear and tear.
+For example, your homeowners insurance likely won’t cover the costs to replace your plumbing system if the damage results from everyday wear and tear.

-Mold and pest infestations result from negligence, even though they cause unexpected damage to your home.
+Mould and pest infestations typically result from negligence, even though they cause unexpected damage to your home.

-Infestations such as this are preventable.
-Therefore, the associated repair costs are typically not covered by homeowner insurance.
+Infestations are preventable.
+Therefore, the associated repair costs are typically not covered by homeowners insurance.

-Preventing pests and mold from damaging your home is part of maintenance, for which insurance companies are not responsible.
+Preventing pests and mould from damaging your home is part of maintenance, for which insurance companies are not responsible.

-Most homeowners' policies do not cover damage caused by power outages and surges.
+Most homeowner policies do not cover damages caused by power outages and surges.

 However, if a power failure causes fire damage to your home, your insurance may cover it.